 16. In-Year Admissions.
 In year applications are made directly to the school.
-If a place is available and there is no waiting list then the local authority will communicate the governors' offer of a place to the family once agreed and the admission processes of the school agreed.
-This includes ensuring that the applicant and parents support the ethos of the school.
-If more applications are received than there are places available then applications will be ranked by the governing body in accordance with the oversubscription criteria, [with the following modifications: Catholic children without an offer of a school place elsewhere are given priority immediately after Catholic 'looked-after' children; similarly, other children without an offer of a school place are given priority immediately after other 'looked-after' children].
+If a place is available and there is no waiting list then the local authority will communicate the Governors' offer of a place to the family once agreed and the admission processes of the school agreed.
+This includes ensuring that the applicant and parents support the ethos of the school prior to admission.
+If more applications are received than there are places available, then applications will be ranked by the Governing Body in accordance with the oversubscription criteria.
 If a place cannot be offered at this time then you may ask us for the reasons and you will be informed of your right of appeal.

 You will be offered the opportunity of being placed on a waiting list.
-This waiting list will be maintained by the governing body in the order of the oversubscription criteria [as modified above] and not in the order in which the applications are received.
-Names are removed from the list at the end of each academic year.
-When a place becomes available the governing body will re-rank the list and the Governors will inform parents whether or not a place is to be offered.
+This waiting list will be maintained by the Governing Body in the order of the oversubscription criteria and not in the order in which the applications are received.
+Names are removed from the list at the end of each academic year or when an offer has been made to a family and has not been accepted or does not respond within the timescale indicated.
+When a place becomes available, the Governing Body will re-rank the list and the Governors will inform parents whether or not a place is to be offered.
 In the case of Sixth Form admissions, applications will be considered outside the normal admission round where vacancies are available and the timing of the application, where a new academic year has begun, makes such an admission educationally viable.
 Please see Sixth Form Admission Policy for further clarification.

-17. Admission to the Sixth-Form The Sixth Form is available for all existing pupils subject to pupils fulfilling the Sixth Form Admission Criteria and the criteria for subjects.
-Remaining places in the Sixth Form of the School for external applicants will be distributed in accordance with the oversubscription criteria, subject to applicants fulfilling the individual requirements of suitable courses.
+17. Admission to the Sixth-Form The Sixth Form is available for all existing pupils subject to pupils fulfilling the Sixth Form Admission Criteria and subject to applicants fulfilling the individual requirements of suitable courses.
+Places in the Sixth Form of the School for external applicants will be distributed in accordance with the oversubscription criteria, subject to applicants fulfilling the individual requirements of suitable courses.
 Please see Appendix 1, Sixth form Admissions Policy.

 Admission to the Sixth Form is permitted only where the published admissions criteria are met.
 Please see the school's website for these criteria.
-The capacity of the Sixth form for year 12 is currently 120 and 100 in year 13.
+The capacity of the Sixth form for year 12 is currently 120 and 120 in year 13.